StankoI/Prompt_Injection_detector/README.md

 ## Hard-negative experiment

 An additional robustness experiment was run to test how well the classifier handles **hard negatives**: prompts that look suspicious or contain jailbreak-like wording but are actually benign, along with difficult injection examples.
-The goal was to measure whether data augmentation improves robustness beyond the standard held-out test set.[file:337]
+The goal was to measure whether data augmentation improves robustness beyond the standard held-out test set.

 Two models were compared on a 96-example hard-negative benchmark: a **baseline** model trained on the standard dataset, and an **augmented** model trained with extra hard-negative examples.
-In the first run with a longer schedule, the baseline reached only 70% accuracy on this benchmark, while the augmented model reached 100%, suggesting a large robustness gain on difficult edge cases.[file:337]
+In the first run with a longer schedule, the baseline reached only 70% accuracy on this benchmark, while the augmented model reached 100%, suggesting a large robustness gain on difficult edge cases.

 A second run used a more conservative setup with **2 epochs** and **early stopping patience = 1**.
-Under that setup, the baseline still struggled on hard negatives with 72% accuracy, while the augmented model achieved 98% accuracy, with both benign and injection F1 scores at 0.98.[file:337]
+Under that setup, the baseline still struggled on hard negatives with 72% accuracy, while the augmented model achieved 98% accuracy, with both benign and injection F1 scores at 0.98.

 ### Hard-negative benchmark results